Japan–United Kingdom Comprehensive Economic Partnership Agreement

-The United Kingdom–Japan Comprehensive Economic Partnership Agreement (CEPA) (Japanese: 日英包括的経済連携協定) is a free trade agreement between the United Kingdom and Japan.
+The Japan–United Kingdom Comprehensive Economic Partnership Agreement (CEPA) (Japanese: 日英包括的経済連携協定) is a free trade agreement between the United Kingdom and Japan.
 The agreement was agreed in principle by both parties in September 2020 and signed in Tokyo in October 2020, following the United Kingdom's withdrawal from the European Union in January 2020.
 It entered into force at the end of the transition period on 31 December 2020.

 History

-On June 9, 2020 Toshimitsu Motegi, Japan's Minister for Foreign Affairs, and Liz Truss, the UK's Secretary of State for International Trade, agreed to launch negotiations and to establish the future economic partnership between Japan and the United Kingdom.
-On June 10 2020, the first meeting of chief negotiators was held after the launch of negotiations on the future economic partnership between Japan and the UK.
-This was followed by video conference rounds on June 24, July 8, 15, 22 and 29.
-The seventh, and final, round was held on August 3.
+On 9 June 2020 Toshimitsu Motegi, Japan's Minister for Foreign Affairs, and Liz Truss, the UK's Secretary of State for International Trade, agreed to launch negotiations and to establish the future economic partnership between Japan and the United Kingdom.
+On 10 June 2020 the first meeting of chief negotiators was held after the launch of negotiations on the future economic partnership between Japan and the UK.
+This was followed by video conference rounds on 24 June, and on 8, 15, 22 and 29 July.
+The seventh, and final, round was held on 3 August.

-The agreement is essentially the same as the European Union–Japan Economic Partnership Agreement concluded in February 2019.
+The agreement is largely similar to the Japan–European Union Economic Partnership Agreement concluded in February 2019, but with small changes made in regards to financial services, digital trade and rules of origin.

 The UK–Japan Comprehensive Economic Partnership Agreement was agreed in principle by Truss and Motegi on a video call on 11 September 2020.

-The UK–Japan Comprehensive Economic Partnership Agreement was signed by International Trade Secretary Liz Truss and Japan's Foreign Minister Motegi Toshimitsu in Tokyo 23 October 2020.
+The UK–Japan Comprehensive Economic Partnership Agreement was signed by International Trade Secretary Liz Truss and Japan's Foreign Minister Toshimitsu Motegi in Tokyo 23 October 2020.

-Legal & treaty text

-On 23 October 2020, the UK Government published the text of the Agreement.